itaymigdal/MalBox/README.md

 6. Installs Chocolatey
 7. Installs Chocolatey packages (configurable in the script's config)
 8. Extracts MalBox archive to desktop
-9. Pin tools of choise to the taskbar using [PTTB](https://github.com/0x546F6D/pttb_-_Pin_To_TaskBar) (configurable in the script's config)
+9. Pin tools of choice to the taskbar using [PTTB](https://github.com/0x546F6D/pttb_-_Pin_To_TaskBar) (configurable in the script's config)
 10. Sets background wallpaper (configurable in the script's config)

-> Check the wallpapers directory for the awsome images created by Midjourney
+> Check the wallpapers directory for the awesome images created by Midjourney

+> Comment out any step according to your needs

 ## Chocolatey Packages